Art Heist Experience

 Myles Connor Jr is a career art thief, now in his seventies.
 He turned down a Harvard scholarship and the possibility of a career in medicine or herpetology in order to pursue a life of crime.
 He loves telling tales of his entertaining criminal escapades, as well as his years fronting a rock band.
 He couldn’t have pulled the Gardner heist, as he was in prison when it happened.
 But he’s planned and executed crimes from prison before.
 Was he the mastermind behind this heist?

-Actors able to provide own housing and transportation in MIAMI or FORT LAUDERDALE will be given preference.
+Actors able to provide their own housing in WEST PALM BEACH, FL will be given preference.